decred/politeia/politeiawww/cmd/politeiaverify/README.md

 # politeiaverify

-`politeiaverify` is a tool that allows anyone to independently verify the validity of data submitted to Politeia.
+`politeiaverify` is a tool that allows anyone to independently verify data submitted to Politeia.
 This includes:

-- Verifying the censorship record of a record submission.
+- Censorship records - a user is provided with a censorship record whenever a record is submitted or updated.
 A censorship record provides cryptographic proof that a record was received by Politeia.

-- Verifying the receipts for non-record data (ex. comments).
-The receipts provide cryptographic proof the non-record data was received by Politeia.
+- Plugin receipts - when plugin data is submitted, such as a new comment, a receipt is returned by the server.
+The receipt provide cryptographic proof that the data was received by politeia.

-- Verifying user signatures.
-Anytime a user submits data to Politeia they must sign the data using a key pair that is specific to the user.
-The public key and signature is saved along with the data, providing cryptographic proof that the data was submitted by the user.
+- User signatures - anytime a user submits any type of data to Politeia they must sign the data using a key that is specific to the user.
+The public key and signature are saved along with the data, providing cryptographic proof that the data was submitted by the user.

-- Verifying timestamps.
-All data submitted to Politeia is timestamped onto the Decred blockchain.
-A timestamp provides cryptographic proof that data existed at block height x and has not been altered since then.
+- Timestamps - all data submitted to Politeia is timestamped onto the Decred blockchain.
+A timestamp provides cryptographic proof that the data existed at a specific block height and has not been altered since then.

 ## Usage